sachinsu/sachinsu.github.io/work_journal/software.md

 - Cryptography, Crypto economics etc.
     - transposition cypher, replacing each letter in a sentence with a different letter, say, the next in the alphabet
+    - Hashing use cases - To verify the sendor , Password storage , Time-stamping
+    - Public key encryption
+        - Message encrypted usng public key can  be decrypted using private key and vice-versa.
+        - Digital Signature - Message is encrypted using private key but can be decrypted using public key.
     - transposition cypher with random key is difficult to decrypt.
     - in 1976 Whitfield Diffie and Martin Hellman created a new kind of cryptography, one that allowed for secure communication of a secret key over an insecure network.Diffie and Hellman revolutionized cryptography by proving that a secret key could be distributed over an insecure network.
     - RSA, showed that the key used to encrypt a message did not have to be the same as the key used to decrypt a message.